GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 = How is an Intent Indicator different than an Indicator of Compromise (IoC)? =

 BLUF: An Intent Indicator is earlier than an IoC.
-You can see why this is beneficial.

 An IOC indicates that a breach already took place, allowing you only to respond after the fact.
 Intent Indicators are the attacker’s traits, or Tactics, Techniques, and Procedures (TTPs), observable during the recon phase--traits, that with high confidence, would not belong to legitimate visitor traffic and behavior.